Secure CheckoutPersonal information is secured with SSL technology.

 Solitons are waves that retain their form through obstacle and distance.
 Solitons can be found in hydrodynamics, nonlinear optics, plasma physics, and biology.
 Optical solitons are solitary light waves that hold their form over an expansive interval.
-Conservation of this form creates an effective model for long distance voice and data transmission.The application of this principle is essential to the technology of wired communications.
-Optical solitons produce crystal clear phone calls cross-country and internationally.
-It is because of these that someone on the other end of the phone sounds 'in the next room.'
-It is also pertinent to high-speed network information transmittal.Mollenauer and Gordon have written the only text that an engineer or graduate student will need to understand this foundation subject in optics.
+Conservation of this form creates an effective model for long distance voice and data transmission.

 Electrical Engineers in Optics/Telecommunications industry and students in EE and CS departments.

 - 14th February 2006

 - Academic Press